qimiko/gdrpc/README.md

 #### Manually

-1. inject `gdrpc.dll` with DLL injector
-2. make sure `discord-rpc.dll` is in the GD directory
+1. make sure `discord-rpc.dll` is in the GD directory
+2. inject `gdrpc.dll` with DLL injector

 #### Automatically

-1. copy `libcurl.dll` and `gdrpc.dll` to the Geometry Dash directory
+1. copy `libcurl.dll`, `gdrpc.dll` and `discord-rpc.dll` to the Geometry Dash directory
-2. put `discord-rpc.dll` into the GD directory
-3. start GD
+2. start GD

 ### Compiling